haruki-nguyen/.dotfiles-windows/README.md

-# Haruki Nguyen Windows Dotfiles
+# Haruki Nguyen's Windows Dotfiles

 A streamlined setup for a Windows development environment with a single automated PowerShell script.